-The stormwater servicing concept for the Plan area partitions the identified Planning Areas further into Servicing Units labelled 1 through 193.
+The stormwater servicing concept for the Plan area partitions the identified Planning Areas further into Servicing Units.
 The boundaries of each Servicing Unit generally adhere to quarter section boundaries with some exceptions along the rail line.
 Most Servicing Units will have a dedicated Stormwater Management Facility (SWMF) located at the lowest point of each Servicing Unit.
 Stormwater ponds shown in Figure 11 are conceptual and further engineering study in conjunction with Outline Plans will be required to refine pond location and confirm whether pumping is required.

-For Servicing Units 16 to 18, it is proposed to use the existing clay-lined ponds for stormwater servicing.
-These ponds do not have an outlet and are proposed to remain as evaporation ponds.
-Servicing Unit 19 will not have a dedicated pond due to its size and is proposed to be graded toward the Servicing Unit 18 evaporation pond.
-The ponds in Servicing Units 9 to 11 and 12 to 14 are connected through a series of pipes that will ultimately release at a downstream watercourse at a controlled rate of 2.5 L/s/ha.
+The ponds in Servicing Units 8 to 10 are connected through a series of pipes that will ultimately release at a downstream watercourse at a controlled rate of 2.5 L/s/ha.
 Servicing Unit 7 requires overall grading toward the storm ponds especially for the west side.
-Servicing Units 1 to 11 will drain to the watercourse flowing through the Plan area on the east side.
-Servicing Units 12 to 15 will drain northwest along the railway ditch crossing through the culvert under the railway east of Range Road 272 and towards the watercourse northwest of the Plan area.
+Servicing Units 1 to 10 will drain to the watercourse flowing through the Plan area on the east side.

 Stormwater pond sizes were estimated based on the gross catchment area that is flowing toward the lowest point in the Servicing Unit, using an 80% imperviousness for the developable area, 10% imperviousness for offsite undeveloped land and a total rainfall depth for the 1 in 100 year, 24-Hour Huff simulated storm.
-Areas to the west will require further study to determine if offsite drainage will be intercepted by Range Road 272 since it will affect the actual pond size.